pavatus/ait-wiki/content/development/how-it-works/manager.md

 > How it improved: partial updates.

 > How it failed: multiple packets per TARDIS update are back.
+Property deltas update their holder component instead of just the property.

 #### Future?
 In future the following optimisations may be applies:
 1. Lazy TARDIS loading.
 Why load every single TARDIS file if they might not even get used?
 2. Delta packets.
 Send a bulk update packet, which contains data to update both components and properties on the client.
+3. Property deltas.
+The current implementation just adds the property's holder component to the delta list.